asavannah7/github.io/README.md

     <a href="#">Project Link</a>
     </div>
   <h3>(BACK-END DEVELOPMENT) E-COMMERCE PLATFORM </h3>
 <p>This code is to facilitate buying and selling of goods or services over the internet.
-It provides a virtual marketplace where businesses can showcase their products, manage transactions, and interact with customers, making shopping more convenient and accessible.</P>
+It provides a virtual marketplace where businesses can showcase their products, manage transactions, and interact with customers, making shopping more convenient and accessible.</p>
      <a href="#">Project Link</a>
     </div>
    <h3>(BACK-END DEVELOPMENT) TASK MANAGEMENT SYSTEM</h3>
 <p>This code is designed to help individuals or teams organize, prioritize, and track tasks to ensure efficient completion of projects or goals.
-It helps streamline workflow, improve productivity, and ensure nothing falls through the cracks.<!-- Add more projects as needed -->
+It helps streamline workflow, improve productivity, and ensure nothing falls through the cracks.
+     <a href="#">Project Link</a>
+    </div>   <!-- Add more projects as needed -->
 </section>

 <section id="contact">